yuqiang-yang/yuqiang-yang.github.io/_pages/about.md

   - /about.html
 ---

 I am Yuqiang Yang, a master student at [South China University of Technology](https://www.scut.edu.cn/new/), supervised by [Prof. Chenguang Yang](https://scholar.google.com/citations?user=e8io0fYAAAAJ&hl=zh-CN&oi=ao).
-My research interests are to explore and exploit the potentiality of various robots, such as **mobile manipulator, autonomous car and multicopter**, to perform tasks autonomously and efficiently in unstructured environment.
+My research interests are to explore and exploit the potentiality of various robots, such as **mobile manipulator, autonomous car, humanoid and multicopter**, to perform tasks autonomously and efficiently in unstructured environment.
 <!-- The goal of my research is to endow robots with **agile mobility and manoeuvrability** in a 3d cluttered **dynamic** environment. -->

 Specifically, I have explored and realized the possibility of allowing the mobile manipulators to efficiently pick and place in a **wholebody** manner while avoidance collision smoothly **in cluttered dynamic environment** full of chairs, tables and shelves.
 Besides, I am working towards the low-cost and accurate state estimation (Visual Inertial Odometry) , mapping (Occupancy Grid Map and Euclidean Signed Distance Field), planning and control (SE3) framework for **quadrotor** in complex environments.
 For **autonomous car** with non-holonomic constraints, I investigated the **real-time** perception, mapping and collision-free motion planning to follow and serve the target person well.
+In the field of robotics learning, I study how to utilize the Nvidia Isaac Lab environment for Unitree H1 humanoid locomotion task.
 I have sufficient engineering experience on deploying algorithms in various robotic scenarios such as environmental reconstruction, household service and car racing, etc.

 ## Education and Training